intob/gokeyless/README.md

 ### QR code & camera design
 The Rasperry Pi Zero module & case can be fitted with an integrated camera.
 This could read a QR code from the phone.
-The QR code would be a signed & time-limited token that unlocks the door for the duration of the client's stay.
+The QR code would be a ephemerally-signed token that unlocks the door for the duration of the client's stay.

 ## Web app
 The web app allows users to book & pay for the room.